protonemedia/laravel-ffmpeg/README.md

 ### Encrypted HLS

 As of version 7.5, you can encrypt each HLS segment using AES-128 encryption.
-To do this, simple call the `withEncryptionKey` method on the HLS exporter with a key.
+To do this, call the `withEncryptionKey` method on the HLS exporter with a key.
 We provide a `generateEncryptionKey` helper method on the `HLSExporter` class to generate a key.
-Make sure you store the key properly, as the exported result is worthless without the key.
+Make sure you store the key well, as the exported result is worthless without the key.

 ```php
 use ProtoneMedia\LaravelFFMpeg\Exporters\HLSExporter;